 NEH RZ-50095: Ecclesiastical sources and historical research on the African Diaspora in Brazil and Cuba: ecclesiastical, governmental, and private documents from Rio de Janeiro, Brazil

 Project Director: Dr. Mariza de Carvalho Soares, Universidade Federal Fluminense

-Brazil, with a population of almost 192 million inhabitants, is the fifth most populous nation in the world.
+With a population of almost 192 million inhabitants, Brazil is the fifth most populous nation in the world.
 The Brazilian population is diverse with nearly half the nation’s residents claiming African descent.

 When the Portuguese arrived in 1500 (eight years after the arrival of Columbus to the Antilles), varied groups of indigenous peoples, both nomadic and sedentary, populated the territory now known as Brazil.
 While many Indians perished of disease or exploitation during colonization, many also came to live, interact and intermarry with the Portuguese, leaving traces of their culture and language in contemporary Brazilian culture.

 During the sixteenth century, Brazil supplied wood and other extractive products to Portugal that local Portuguese traders purchased from the Indians.
 At this time, the Portuguese also created the first sugar mills, livestock enterprises, and cassava root plantations.